Guidelines and principles for remuneration to senior executives

 Call option programmes

 Annual general meetings from 2001 onwards have decided on call option programmes directed to senior executives and other key people within Ratos.
-All call options have a maturity of 4-5 years.
 Employees have paid a market premium for the call options in all programmes.
-Acquisition of call options is subsidised by the purchaser receiving an extra cash compensation corresponding to a maximum of 50% of the option premium after deduction for 55% standard tax, whereby the compensation is divided into equal parts for five years and normally provided the person remains active within the Ratos Group and still holds options acquired from Ratos or shares acquired through the options.
-Call options are issued on treasury shares.
+Acquisition of call options is subsidised by the purchaser receiving extra remuneration corresponding to a maximum of 50% of the option premium after deduction for 55% standard tax, whereby the remuneration is divided into equal parts for five years.
+Payment of remuneration is conditional upon continued employment.
+Call options are issued on treasury shares and have a maturity of 4 years.

 ||Price/ option, SEK